 Sustainable manufacturing | Education Technology | Looking ahead

-TI spent significant time evaluating conflict minerals, Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) and China Restriction on Use of Hazardous Substances in Electrical and Electronic Equipment (RoHS) laws and regulations to ensure requirements are fully met.
+We also continued spending significant time evaluating conflict minerals, Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) and China Restriction on Use of Hazardous Substances in Electrical and Electronic Equipment (RoHS) laws and regulations to ensure that requirements are fully met.

-Additionally, we continued to review global restricted and banned substances.
+As we do each year, we regularly review global restricted and banned substances.
 We compare this list to what our vendors supply and what our customers specify to maintain compliance.

-- Monitoring emerging U.S. Environmental Protection Agency regulations and other global legislation that impacts manufacturing to ensure ongoing compliance with sustainable manufacturing principles.
+- Monitoring emerging U.S. and global legislation and regulation that affect manufacturing to ensure ongoing compliance with sustainable manufacturing principles.

 - Complying with packing and labeling standards when shipping products.